 - Factory automation customers, who are included in the Company's MVSD segment, purchase Cognex vision products and incorporate them into their manufacturing processes.
-Virtually every manufacturer can achieve better quality and manufacturing efficiency by using machine vision, and therefore, this market includes a broad base of customers across a variety of industries, including automotive, consumer electronics, food and beverage, pharmaceutical, and medical devices.
+Virtually every manufacturer can achieve better quality and manufacturing efficiency by using machine vision, and therefore, this market includes a broad base of customers across a variety of industries, including consumer electronics, automotive, consumer products, food and beverage, medical devices, and pharmaceuticals.
 The factory automation market also includes customers who purchase Cognex vision products for use outside of the assembly process, such as using ID products in logistics automation for package sorting and distribution.
-Sales to factory automation customers represented approximately 80% of total revenue in 2013 compared to 75% of total revenue in 2012. - Semiconductor and electronics capital equipment manufacturers, who are included in the Company's MVSD segment, purchase Cognex vision products and integrate them into the automation equipment that they manufacture and then sell to their customers to either make semiconductor chips or assemble printed circuit boards.
+Sales to factory automation customers represented approximately 82% of total revenue in 2014 compared to 80% of total revenue in 2013. - Semiconductor and electronics capital equipment manufacturers, who are included in the Company's MVSD segment, purchase Cognex vision products and integrate them into the automation equipment that they manufacture and then sell to their customers to either make semiconductor chips or assemble printed circuit boards.
 Demand from these capital equipment manufacturers has historically been highly cyclical, with periods of investment followed by downturn.
 Sales to

-- semiconductor and electronics capital equipment manufacturers represented approximately 7% of total revenue in 2013 compared to 9% of total revenue in 2012. - Surface inspection customers, who comprise the Company's SISD segment, are manufacturers of materials processed in a continuous fashion, such as metals, paper, nonwoven, plastics, and glass.
+- semiconductor and electronics capital equipment manufacturers represented approximately 6% of total revenue in 2014 compared to 7% of total revenue in 2013. - Surface inspection customers, who comprise the Company's SISD segment, are manufacturers of materials processed in a continuous fashion, such as metals, paper, nonwoven, plastics, and glass.
 These customers need sophisticated machine vision to detect, classify, and analyze defects on the surfaces of those materials as they are being processed at high speeds.
-Surface inspection sales represented approximately 13% of total revenue in 2013 compared to 16% of total revenue in 2012.
+Surface inspection sales represented approximately 12% of total revenue in 2014 compared to 13% of total revenue in 2013.

-Revenue for the year ended December 31, 2013 totaled \$353,886,000, representing an increase of 9% over the prior year.
-Growth in the factory automation market of 16% was partially offset by lower sales in the semiconductor and electronics capital equipment and the surface inspection markets.
-Gross margin increased to 76% of revenue in 2013 compared to 75% of revenue in 2012 due to a higher percentage of total revenue from the sale of relatively higher-margin MVSD products.
-Operating expenses increased 14% over the prior year due primarily to expenses associated with increased engineering and sales headcount, as well as higher sales commissions and company bonus accruals.
-Management believes these headcount investments are important for longer-term revenue growth.
-The Company recorded operating income of \$86,368,000, or 24% of revenue, in 2013 compared to operating income of \$83,407,000, or 26% of revenue, in 2012.
-After the favorable impact of a lower effective tax rate than the prior year, net income was \$73,573,000, or 21% of revenue, in 2013 compared to net income of \$68,098,000, or 21% of revenue, in 2012.
-Net income per diluted share was \$0.83 in 2013 compared to \$0.78 in 2012.
+Revenue for the year ended December 31, 2014 totaled \$486,270,000, representing an increase of \$132,384,000, or 37% over the prior year, driven by higher sales to factory automation customers, including revenue of approximately \$70 million from a single customer.
+Gross margin was 75% of revenue in 2014 compared to 76% of revenue in 2013 due to a relatively lower gross margin on the revenue from this single customer, as well as higher new product introduction costs and inventory charges.
+Operating expenses increased by \$38,149,000, or 21%, from the prior year due primarily to additional headcount to support the significantly higher level of business in 2014.
+Despite this higher spending level, operating income increased by \$57,295,000, or 66%, from the prior year.
+Operating income was \$143,663,000, or 30% of revenue, in 2014 compared to operating income of \$86,368,000, or 24% of revenue, in 2013; net income was \$121,485,000, or 25% of revenue, in 2014 compared to net income of \$73,573,000, or 21% of revenue, in 2013; and net income per diluted share was \$1.36 in 2014 compared to \$0.83 in 2013.